SecGoal: A Benchmark for Extracting Formalizable Security Goals from Protocol Documents: Introduction

 This step is challenging because protocol documents, such as IETF RFCs, are written in long-form, unstructured natural language, while verification tools operate on precise security properties.
 However, security goals are rarely stated explicitly; instead, they are dispersed across descriptive text, threat discussions, and design rationales.
 Even when identified, translating these goals into formal, tool-checkable property statements remains largely unsystematic, creating a persistent specification-to-model gap that limits the scalability of formal protocol analysis.

-Recent advances in large language models (LLMs) have sparked interest in autoformalization—the automated translation of natural language into formal specifications \cite{wu2022autoformalization} and formal specification inference \cite{le2025can}.
-LLMs have demonstrated strong capabilities in code generation \cite{chen2021evaluating}, mathematical proof synthesis \cite{jiang2022draft}, and assertion generation \cite{cosler2023nl2spec}, suggesting their potential to assist in automating security goal extraction.
+Recent advances in large language models (LLMs) have sparked interest in autoformalization---the automated translation of natural language into formal specifications~\cite{wu2022autoformalization}---and formal specification inference for programs~\cite{le2025can}.
+LLMs have demonstrated strong capabilities in code generation~\cite{chen2021evaluating}, mathematical proof synthesis~\cite{jiang2022draft}, and assertion generation~\cite{cosler2023nl2spec}, suggesting their potential to assist in automating security goal statement extraction and formalization.

-However, security protocols pose a particularly difficult setting: documents often span hundreds of pages, embed goals implicitly, and require long-context semantic reasoning, where errors can lead to incomplete or unsound formal analyses.
-These observations raise a fundamental question: \textit{are LLMs ready to formalize security protocols from protocol documents?} Answering this question is hindered by a lack of appropriate resources.
-Existing work on LLMs for formal methods primarily focuses on code-level annotations or state-machine inference \cite{wael2025agentic}, while publicly available datasets aligning natural language protocol documents with formal security properties are absent.
-This data gap prevents systematic evaluation of LLM capabilities in this high-stakes setting and the development of LLM-based methods for automatic formal analysis of security protocols.
+However, security protocols pose a particularly difficult setting: documents often extend over hundreds of pages, embed goals implicitly, and require long-context semantic reasoning, where errors can lead to incomplete or unsound formal analyses.
+These observations raise a more focused question: \textit{can LLMs reliably extract formalizable security goals from long protocol documents, and to what extent can such extracted goals support structured formal security-property generation under a given protocol flow and formal schema?}

+Existing work on LLMs for formal methods primarily focuses on code-level annotations or state-machine inference~\cite{wael2025agentic}, while publicly available datasets aligning natural-language protocol documents with formal security properties are absent.
+This data gap and lack of benchmarks prevents systematic evaluation of LLM capabilities in this high-stakes setting and hinders the development of LLM-based methods for automatic formal analysis of security protocols.